aleksanderinglot/spring-boot-apartment-rental-service/README.md

 ### Installing and Running

 1. Clone the repo: `git clone https://github.com/aleksanderinglot/spring-boot-apartment-rental-service.git`
-2. Navigate to the project directory: `cd apartment-rental-service`
+2. Navigate to the project directory: `cd spring-boot-apartment-rental-service`
 3. Set up your MySQL database.
 You will need to create a database and configure the `application.properties` file in the project to use this database.
 4. Install dependencies: `mvn install`
 5. Run the project: `mvn spring-boot:run`